JuanTututi-Ksquare/hms_itk/README.md

 ### Appointments

 This model will be used to store all the information about the appointments, such as the Patient user requesting it, the Doctor user that will attend the appointment and the type of appointment that will be held.

+This model will extend Patient and Doctor models to include the information about the patient and doctor involved in the appointment.

 ```ts
 interface Appointment extends Patient, Doctor{